 Fruit Bites for Teens: Apples

-So, here's an eye opener: An apple's fiber can help you today by keeping you "regular."
+But here are some honest-to-goodness facts about the fruit: An apple's fiber can help you today by keeping you "regular."
 But wait -- there's more!
 Apples' fiber helps prevent cholesterol from clogging your arteries.
 That means eating an apple today can help you later by reducing the chance you will fall over dead from a heart attack or stroke.
 Convinced?

 Or maybe apples need a simple pitch about convenience and cost: For a teen rushing from school to practice to your friend's house, apples are as easy to carry as your iPod.
 Plus, apples are cheap -- less than a candy bar or a soda.